 7Zip delivers similar performance as the other compression tools but it comes free of charge.
 It comes at a small installable size of 1.5MB, light on the system resources, and delivers the best compression size overall.
 It also has the password protection for files feature and has support for Linux as p7zip.

 The WinRar can be encrypted for added security on the files inside.
 It comes as a trial version but honestly, the trial version never ends.
 So you are basically getting the WinRar for free.
 It has support for Mac and also a light on system resources.

 The WinZip tool pretty much does what 7Zip and WinRar can but it comes with a price.
 Not to mention that the installation size is close to 49MB.
 That is a significantly huge margin compared to the competition.

 The 7Zip vs WinRar vs WinZip head to head comparison only leads to one significant verdict.
 The 7Zip is definitely on top when it comes to overall rating and positive benefits.
 It just simply takes the lead without much effort.
 So yes, the 7Zip is the winner here.

-But hey, that’s just us.
 If you have other points to discuss or you just feel like the other archiving tool is the best, tell us why in the comment section.
 We will be more than willing to hear you out.
-If you ever have questions, feel free to leave your messages in the comment section as well.
+Feel free to leave your messages in the comment section as well.
 We will try to get back to you as soon as we can.